iov-one/docs/docs/weave/welcome.md

 ### Abstract Block Chain Interface (ABCI)

-To understand this design, you should first understand what an ABCI application is and how that level blockchain abstraction works.
+To understand this design, you should first understand what an ABCI application is and how that abstraction works.
 ABCI is the interface between the tendermint daemon and the state machine that processes the transactions, something akin to wsgi as the interface between apache/nginx and a django application.
 [Read More](design/overview.html#abci)

 ### Persistence